Geology of the Jura Massif: Rivers and lagoons of the Triassic

 The Great Salt Lake, a landscape comparable to the Jura in the Upper Triassic.

 The supercontinent Pangaea began fragmenting in the Triassic.
 The present-day Alpine system was then a vast continental area where Hercynian basements were exposed by erosion during a peneplanation phase.
 A fluvial system originating from the Hercynian ranges crossed this region, draining into the Meliata.
 These rivers transported large quantities of detrital sediments eroded from the mountains to the north and west of the Jura, which were deposited on the Jura domain during transgressive phases, forming the Buntsandstein.
 The arid climatic conditions at the time contributed to the iron oxidation that gave these sediments their characteristic variegated colors.
 These deposits form a major unconformity that separates Paleozoic basement rocks from the Mesozoic and Cenozoic sedimentary cover, observable in several locations in Haute-Saône.

 The first significant marine incursions occurred between the Anisian and Ladinian stages, connecting the northern European basins with the Tethys.
 A carbonate platform developed, corresponding to the Muschelkalk.
 However, the effects of the Permian-Triassic crisis were still evident, as these platforms lacked coral reef systems, and heterozoan-type communities predominated.
 Eustatic fluctuations led to periods of low sea levels or even emergences, allowing for the formation of coastal deposits (bituminous shales) and evaporitic sequences.

-During the Ladinian, a series of regressive cycles led to a return to more continental conditions, characterized by the development of sebkhas and salt marshes.
+During the Ladinian, a series of regressive cycles led to a return to more continental conditions, characterized by the development of sabkhas and salt marshes.
 Coastal depressions were periodically flooded, forming sabkhas, which then dried out under arid conditions, leading to the accumulation of evaporite layers (halite, anhydrite, etc.), forming the Keuper.
 The region also contained a network of shallow lagoons (maximum 200 m deep), fed by rivers from the surrounding mountains.
 Coarse river deposits built beaches at the river mouths, while clays settled in the lagoons.
 The semi-arid climate alternated between dry and wet seasons: during the wet seasons, clays were deposited, whereas during the dry seasons, water saturation with salts led to the precipitation of evaporites, turning the lagoons into salt marshes.
 Further north, fluvial deposits dominated the Jura’s paleogeographic domain.
 The landscapes of the Great Salt Lake in the United States or the Dead Sea in Israel provide modern analogs for the Jura during the Triassic.